mbloch/mapshaper/docs/development/label-tool-design.md

-Creating it on entry rather than on the first click is what the point and line tools already do (`addEmptyLayer()` in `gui-edit-points.mjs` and `gui-draw-lines2.mjs`), and `menus.empty` in `gui-interaction-mode-control.mjs` lists `label` alongside them, so the mode was always meant to be reachable here.
+Creating it on entry rather than on the first click is what the point and line tools already do (`addEmptyLayer()` in `gui-edit-points.mjs` and `gui-draw-lines2.mjs`).
 It does mean that opening the tool and changing your mind leaves an empty layer and an undo entry, which is a cost the other two tools already pay.

+The mode is now reached here from the layer panel's "Draw: labels" link rather than from `menus.empty`, which no longer lists `label` (see "Mode registration").
+That link creates the layer with `-add-layer` before entering the mode, so `addTargetLayerIfMissing()` finds one and does nothing.
+It stays as the tool's own guarantee, for any other way into the mode with nothing loaded — a `gui.interaction.setMode('label')` from elsewhere in the GUI, or from the undo test API.

 The layer is **named** `labels`, unlike the unnamed ones those tools create.
 It is the layer `getLabelTarget()` would have created for a label anyway, and